Recipes can be used for many things.

 - All of the preset units that came with the product.

 - Any custom units that were previously created.

-Once you have chosen the unit, you will select the quantity of the item that is being used in the recipe.
+Once you have chosen the unit, you will select the quantity of the item that is being used in the Recipe.
 The quantity will work with the unit you have selected.
 For example, if the unit is set to pound and the quantity is set to five, you are using five pounds of that item in your Recipe.
 The quantity can be a negative value for moments when a customer might request a substitution of or removal of an ingredient in the recipe.

 Linking Recipes to POS items

 The next page that appears will display the items that are currently being used in the Recipe.
 You will click the Link button.

 A window will appear where you will choose the POS items that you would like to link to the recipe.
 Once you've chosen the items, click Add.

 The items you selected will appear in the dialogue box underneath Add.
 You can remove items from this field by clicking the x to the right of the item name.